 A lot of ecommerce purchases are impulsive buys, which means that you can improve your conversion rate notably by optimising your checkout flow for speed and simplicity.

 One of the lesser-known ways to do this is including a floating checkout button in the place where such an option is not visible on the screen to your customer.

 Theoretically, the constantly visible checkout button subconsciously nudges your customer into making a purchase.
 You can hire dedicated developer to program this button to constantly hover (without being intrusive of course) as your customer checks out other products.

 Whether you’re designing your desktop or mobile checkout flow, implementing these ecommerce checkout flow best practices can go a long way in increasing your ecommerce store’s conversion rate, sales, and revenue.

 To get the most out of these tactics, keep testing them on your store while keeping an eye out for conversion leaks.
 At the same time, ensure your attempts at increasing the conversion rate don’t get too unwieldy and apparent.
 Online shoppers are known to reward simple and subtle over complex and in-your-face marketing tactics.

-As a custom web application development company, we’ve used such conversion rate optimization steps to great effect while helping ecommerce companies enjoy greater sales and profit margins.
+As a web design and development company, we’ve used such conversion rate optimization steps to great effect while helping ecommerce companies enjoy greater sales and profit margins.
 To know how we can do that for your business, get in touch with us now.

 Thank you for reading!
 If you liked this post, do subscribe to get informative posts about web and mobile development, data analytics, and eCommerce delivered to your inbox!